Hesperian Health Guides

 All women need care and attention during pregnancy.
 This care is usually called prenatal or antenatal care.
 Prenatal care helps pregnant women be healthier and have fewer problems in birth.
 Prenatal care should come from the woman herself, from her family and the community, and from a midwife or someone else who is experienced in helping pregnant women.

 In some places, midwives only care for women when they are in labor or giving birth, not during pregnancy.
 This may be because most of the time, people only go to a healer or doctor when they are sick or if something is wrong.
-Pregnancy is usually normal and healthy, so people may not think that prenatal care is important.
+Most pregnancies do not cause noticeable problems, so people may not think that prenatal care is important.
 But most midwives know that women who have good care during pregnancy are more likely to have safer births and healthier babies.

 Care in pregnancy has 2 purposes: